shatha12/Linear-Regression/README.md

 We need to estimate the laptop cost based on the laptop features.

 ## Data Description:
-This data will be scraped from noon store in KSA and it will contain the important features for The laptop Like : laptop Name , core , Inch , RAM , Color ,Brand ,Price
+This data will be scraped from jarir store in KSA and it will contain the important features for The laptop Like : laptop Name , core , Inch , RAM , Color ,Brand ,Price

 ## Tools